HirotakaDango/ArtCODE/README.md

 **Development progress still far from complete.
 I will update as possible for this zero cost website.**

-**Note: This is just my school assignment and I want to develop it really be better.**
+**Note: This is just my school assignment and I want to develop even further to make it really better.**